AcTePuKc/codex-gui/gui_pyside6/README.md

 ## 🔌 Plugins & Backends

 Plugins listed in `plugins/manifest.json` are loaded at startup using `load_plugins`.
-Create a Python module under `plugins/` and enable it in the manifest to extend the UI.
+Place your plugin module inside `gui_pyside6/plugins/` and enable it in the manifest to extend the UI.
+Each module simply exposes a `register(window)` function that receives the main window instance.

 Example plugins included: